Updated Nov 6th 2019

-This tutorial exercise provides step-by-step directions for guiding you through building a simple animation.
-Here you will explore the different methods that can be used for each skill as you follow along.
-This will provide an overview of the code editor in Alice and teach you the basic skills to get you started creating programs.
+This tutorial exercise provides step-by-step directions for building a simple animation.
+Here you will explore the different methods that can be used for each skill.
+This tutorial will provide an overview of the Code Editor in Alice and teach you the basic skills to get you started creating programs.

-You will need to access other printed materials or have access to the alice.org website to view the how to content called out within these materials.
-These materials can be downloaded and printed for offline use from Alice.org
+You will need to access other printed materials or have access to the alice.org website to view the How To videos called out within these materials.
+Materials can be downloaded and printed for offline use from Alice.org

 Don’t forget to save your projects frequently.

 In programming it is a good idea to plan out your program before you begin.
 For this project we are providing you with the output of the design phase to use as reference for the creation of this animation.
 We have a whole lesson on design that we encourage you to look at.

 An astronaut is out for a space walk in front of a space lab complex.

 An alien slowly descends above the astronaut and begins wiggling its many legs